yiisoft/di/README.md

 $container = new Container($config);
 ```

-Note: resetters from definitons work only if you don't set `StateResetter` in definition or service providers.
+Note: resetters from definitions work only if you don't set `StateResetter` in definition or service providers.

 ### Configuring `StateResetter` manually

-To manually add resetters or in case you use Yii DI composite container with a third party container that does
-not support state reset natively, state resetter could be configured separately.
+To manually add resetters or in case you use Yii DI composite container with a third party container that doesn't support state reset natively, you could configure state resetter separately.
 The following example is PHP-DI:

 ```php
 MyServiceInterface::class => function () {